liamnewmarch/blog/content/posts/website-daydream-over-1000-downloads.md

 ---
 date: 2013-06-09
+title: Website Daydream – over 1,000 downloads
 summary: (Obsolete) Android app that lets you set a website as your screensaver.
-layout: posts/post.njk
-tags: post
-title: Website Daydream – over 1,000 downloads
 unlisted: true
 ---